-Watch: Luke Maye shows us to 8 a.m. business class after game-winning shot
+Watch: Luke Maye shows up to 8 a.m. business class after game-winning shot

-Watch: Luke Maye shows us to 8 a.m. business class after game-winning shot vs. Kentucky
+Watch: Luke Maye gets standing ovation at 8 a.m. business class after game-winning shot

 Nerd alert!
-North Carolina big man Luke Maye hit the game-winning shot to send the Tarheels to the Final Four over Kentucky on Sunday night.
+North Carolina big man Luke Maye hit the game-winning shot to send the Tar Heels to the Final Four over Kentucky on Sunday night.
 On Monday morning, he was back on campus and reported to class.

 Maye was greeted with a standing ovation.